Home

 In the Farm Buildings were 12 oxen and nine ploughs: three made completely from iron, four with iron ploughshares, and two with wood.
 The cattle comprised two bulls, 19 cows, eight two-year-old steers, two one-year-old steers, five calves and another six oxen ‘for the plough’.
 Nichols’ transcript of the document has gaps in this section (presumably it was illegible), but there were 88 of something else - probably sheep.

 The total value of the inventory was put at £260-7s-10d.
 The most expensive item of furnishing in the chamber was the master bed at £5-6s-8d.
-The armour however at almost £18 was worth more than all the other items in the chamber put together.
+The armour however at almost £15 was worth more than 40% of the total contents of the chamber (£35 12s).
 In the pantry the two silver gilt and two silver bowls were together valued at £7-6s-8d.
 The vestments etc in the chapel were put at £5.
 The lord’s grey horse was also worth £5, as were his other three horses valued together.
 The five cart-horses were worth £6-13s-4d.
 The 12 oxen were valued at £10, the two bulls and 19 cows £13-6s-8d, and all the steers, heifers and calves £3-16s-4d.

 Effigy 2